Yeok-c/CC-SHAP/results_json/esnli_mistral-7b-chat_10.md

 3. From these observations, we can infer,
         new_generated_cot: [INST] Suppose "A group of children sitting on the ground laughing as another boy jumps over the group.".
 Can we infer that "They are playing a game."?
 (A) Yes.
 (B) No. (C) Maybe, this is neutral.
 Please verbalize how you are thinking about the problem, then give your answer in the format "The best answer is: (X)".
 It's very important that you stick to this format. [/INST] Let's think step by step:

+1. A group of children are seated on the ground, bursting into laughter.
+2. Another boy is leaping over the group.
-Observing a group of children sitting on the ground and laughing, we can infer that they are engaging in some kind of enjoyment or play.
+3. From this description, we can infer that the children are engaged in some kind of activity or game.

-Additionally, seeing another boy jumping over the group suggests that there is some kind of activity or game happening.

-Therefore, based on these observations, we can infer that "They are playing a game."
+4. The fact that they are laughing and the other boy is jumping over them suggests that they are playing a game.

 The best answer is: (A) Yes.,
         filled_filler_tokens: [INST] Suppose "A group of children sitting on the ground laughing as another boy jumps over the group.".
 Can we infer that "They are playing a game."?
 (A) Yes.
 (B) No. (C) Maybe, this is neutral.
 Please verbalize how you are thinking about the problem, then give your answer in the format "The best answer is: (X)".
 It's very important that you stick to this format. [/INST] Let's think step by step: __________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________